Varlamov makes 26 saves as Islanders rout Capitals 5-1

 Nelson opened the scoring with his team-leading 37th goal at 10:48 of the first period on the power play.
 Mathew Barzal and Noah Dobson assisted.

-Lee made it 2-0 at 15:34, tipping the puck past Washington goaltender Vitek Vanecek for his 28th goal.
+Lee made it 2-0 at 15:34 on the power play, tipping the puck past Washington goaltender Vitek Vanecek for his 28th goal.
 Barzal and Dobson each assisted again.

 The goal was the 212th of Lee’s career, moving ahead of Derek King into tenth place in Islanders history.
 Lee also played his 595th game with the franchise, passing John Tonelli, who has 206 career goals.
 Lee, Tonelli and King have all worn No. 27 for the Islanders.